nasa-jpl/ocean-model-interfaces/README.md

 ## General Geodetic Gridded Model /w Sigma Layers

 This model is a generalized rectilinear geodetic (lat,lon) gridded model with sigma vertical layers.
-This is useful for re-griding models such as ROMS to a form that is more suitable for random-access.
+This can be used for either models that are native to a geodetic grid or can be easily converted into one such as ROMS.

 ### Assumptions
 - Fixed water column depth